tom-barbereau/tom-barbereau.github.io/content/portfolio.md

 description: I publish in leading, peer-reviewed journals and conferences.
 My interdisciplinary work is the product of cross-functional collaboration.
 ---

 I publish in leading, peer-reviewed journals and conferences.
 My interdisciplinary work is the product of cross-functional collaboration.

-All publications are published under a CC BY 4.0 licence.
-You can access them via [GoogleScholar](https://scholar.google.com/citations?user=qvsfsEMAAAAJ&hl=en) or the University of Luxembourg's [repository](https://orbilu.uni.lu/profile?uid=50042838).
+All are published under a CC BY 4.0 licence.
+They are accessible on [GoogleScholar](https://scholar.google.com/citations?user=qvsfsEMAAAAJ&hl=en) or the University of Luxembourg's [repository](https://orbilu.uni.lu/profile?uid=50042838).

 ### Journal publications